Zhiming-Huang/CombTS_INFOCOM26/README.md

 This project implements a simulation system for network routing with combinatorial bandits with sleeping arms.
 The system consists of two main components:

-1. **CombTS (Combinatorial Thompson Sampling)**: A combinatorial bandit algorithm that can handle sleeping arms (arms that may not be available at every round)
+1. **CTS-B (Combinatorial Thompson Sampling - Bandit)**: A combinatorial bandit algorithm that can handle sleeping arms (arms that may not be available at every round)
 2. **RoutingEnvironment**: A network routing environment that simulates link availability and generates rewards

 ## Project Structure